Skip to content

 • Discipline: Microbiology and food hygiene

-• Principal researcher/s: Dr John Egan, Department of Agriculture, Food & the Marine, Dublin
+• Author/s: Dr John Egan, Department of Agriculture, Food & the Marine, Dublin

 • Collaborator/s: Dr Nola Leonard, University College Dublin, Dr Stanley McDowell, Agri-Food and Biosciences Institute, Belfast